jd78/NHibernateDistributedCache/README.md

 The project is a distributed cache example using all the power of NHibernate to manage the Second Level Cache.
 I'm using Couchbase as distributed cache provider, my favourite NO-SQL DB.

-In order to run the project you need to:
+In order to run the project you need:

 - Visual Studio 2012+
 - Install Couchbase (http://www.couchbase.com/)